goldfeld/vim-seek/README.md

 # Advanced

-Aditional motions are provided as operator-pending-only.
+Additional motions are provided as operator-pending-only.
 That is, they only work when used after `d`, `c` or `y`, and not by themselves.

 The motion `c` is to seek what `t` is to `f`.
 Standing for 'cut short \[of the target\]', it acts up to the first character typed, but doesn't include it.
 This is in contrast to `s` itself, which does include the first character typed--to keep it consistent with `f` behavior--but not the second character.